Bryant School ranks among the top 20% of public schools in Alabama for:

 - Category Attribute

 - Reading/Language Arts Proficiency Highest reading/language arts proficiency (Top 20%)

 - Community Size Largest student body (number of students) (Top 5%)

-- The teacher population of 10 teachers has declined by 16% over five school years.
+The teacher population of 10 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-8|